EVERSE-ResearchSoftware/DashVERSE/cloud/Instructions.md

     minikube image ls
     ```

-**Note:** Do not make this Docker image publicly available as it contains database password!
+    **Warning:** Do not make this Docker image publicly available as it contains database password!

 1. Create a namespace